mscaia/PROJ_HAX712X/README.md

    ```
 ## 🔒 License

-This project is licensed under the terms specified in the [file "LICENCE"](https://github.com/mscaia/PROJ_HAX712X/blob/main/LICENCE).
+This project is licensed under the terms specified in the file [LICENCE](https://github.com/mscaia/PROJ_HAX712X/blob/main/LICENCE).
 Please refer to the file for more details.